gongdn/CarND-Traffic-Sign-Classifier-Project-master/writeup_proj2_submit.md

 Number of testing examples = 12630
 Image data shape = (32, 32, 3)
 Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.
 The code for this step is contained in the [165] code cell of the IPython notebook.
-Here is an exploratory visualization of the data set.
-It is a bar chart showing the count and luminance characteristics of each class of signs.
-Also it plots randomly picked four traffic sign images from each classe of signs.
+After executing the cell, it shows an exploratory visualization of the data set.
+It is a bar chart showing the count and luminance characteristics of each class of signs (min/max/mean).
+Also it plots randomly picked eight traffic sign images from each classe of signs.
-![alt text][train_ori/class_0_9960.jpg]

 ###Design and Test a Model Architecture